wstrange/dartdap/test/README.md

 Most of the tests require access to a default LDAP directory.
 A this is a LDAP directory that satisfies these requirements:

-- Allows BIND to a entry using a password.
+- Allows BIND to a DN using a password.
-- Has an LDAP entry where the tests can create/delete child entries under.
+- Has an LDAP entry where the tests can create/delete child entries.

 The default directory has the name "default", which is available as the constant `Config.defaultDirectoryName`.
 But there are convenience